lupyuen/lupyuen.github.io/src/grafana.md

   select {
   case c.stream <- streamMessage:
   default:
-    // don't block if nothing is reading from the channel }
+    //  Don't block if nothing is reading from the channel }
 }
 ```